+Randomized controlled trials are the gold standard for causal inference.
+Using an experimental and a control group, double-blind and with a placebo, the effect of an intervention can be neatly determined.
+But this ideal scenario is not always practicable, or even ethically desirable.
 What if we want to know how effective sex-offender treatments are?
 Or whether employment makes people happier?
 In such cases, special methods have to be used to be able to make causal statements.
-This course details five such methods: propensity score matching, instrumental variables, regression discontinuity design, fixed effects methods and trajectory analysis

 |Recommended course combination||Session 1: Empirical Research Methods For Legal Studies|